rocky/python-uncompyle6/README.rst

 Known Bugs/Restrictions
 -----------------------

-Python 2 deparsing is probably as solid as the various versions of uncompyle2.
-Python 3 deparsing is okay but not as solid.
+Python 2 deparsing decompiles all of the Python 2.7.10 library and as such is probably a little better than uncompyle2.
+Python 3 deparsing is okay, sometimes.
+More work is needed to decompile all of its library.
 Python 3.5 is missing some of new opcodes added, but still often works.

 See Also
 --------